+Implementation of Alternative 1 or 3 would have the beneficial effects of providing a new drinking water source and foraging habitat for bats.
 Construction of Alternatives 1 and 3 would result in significant impacts on special-status bats from removal of suitable habitat and potential loss or disturbance of active roosts and displacement of bats from roost sites.
+Operation of Alternative 1 or 3 may result in disturbance of roosting or foraging bats but are not anticipated to result in injury or mortality or destruction of habitat.
+This impact would be less than significant.
 Impacts from construction would be significant because they could reduce the local populations of these special-status bats through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.32, WILD-1.33, WILD-1.34, VEG-2.2, VEG-3.2, VEG-4.1, and VEG-4.2 would reduce the level of impact from construction to less than significant because surveys for special-status bats would be conducted, protective measures would be implemented, roosting habitat that is permanently lost would be replaced and protected onsite or at an offsite preservation area, impacts on oak woodland would be minimized, and impacts on sensitive natural communities in which special-status bats may roost or forage would be compensated for through habitat restoration and preservation.
-Operation of Alternative 1 or 3 may result in disturbance of roosting or foraging bats but is not anticipated to result in destruction of habitat.
-Consumption of insects contaminated with methylmercury could cause illness or mortality of bats.
-Implementation of Mitigation Measure WQ-1.1 would reduce the impact from operation to less than significant because steps would be taken to reduce, monitor, and manage mercury in the reservoir.
-Ingestion of HABs by bats either through drinking water or eating insects contaminated with the toxins could cause illness or death of bats.
-The water quality monitoring program and a HABs action plan described under Harmful Algal Blooms in the Reservoir Management Plan in Appendix 2D, Best Management Practices, Management Plans, and Technical Studies, would minimize the potential for HABs to be present and ingested by bats.
-The completed reservoir would also benefit special-status bats by providing a new drinking water source and additional insect prey.
+Many bat species are rare, declining, or have unknown population sizes.
+Historical and ongoing challenges of bats include habitat loss, alteration, and disturbance; and new challenges include wind energy, climate change, and emerging diseases such as white-nose syndrome (U.S. Geological Survey n.d.).
+Implementation of Mitigation Measures WILD-1.30, WILD-1.31, WILD-1.32, VEG-2.2, VEG-3.2, VEG-4.1, and VEG-4.2 would reduce the level of impact to less than significant because surveys for special-status bats would be conducted, protective measures would be implemented, roosting habitat that is permanently lost would be replaced and protected onsite or at an offsite preservation area, impacts on oak woodland would be minimized, and impacts on sensitive natural communities in which special-status bats may roost or forage would be compensated for through habitat restoration and preservation.

-Mitigation Measure WILD-1.32: Conduct Surveys and Implement Protection Measures for Special-Status Bat Species Prior to Building/Structure Demolition
+Mitigation Measure WILD-1.30: Conduct Surveys and Implement Protection Measures for Special-Status Bat Species Prior to Building/Structure Demolition

-Prior to building/structure demolition, the Authority will retain a qualified biologist (defined below) to conduct preconstruction surveys and implement protective measures for pallid bat, Townsend's big-eared bat, silver-haired bat, long-eared myotis, and other bats that roost in or on buildings and structures.
-At least 30 days prior to the demolition of the existing buildings and structures, qualified biologists will conduct an initial daytime survey to assess the buildings/structures for potential bat roosting habitat, and to look for bats and indications of bat use.
+Prior to building/structure demolition, the Authority will employ a qualified biologist (defined below) to conduct preconstruction surveys and implement protective measures for pallid bat, Townsend's big-eared bat, silver-haired bat, long-eared myotis, and other bats that roost in or on buildings and structures.
+At least 2 months prior to the demolition of the existing buildings and structures, qualified biologists will conduct an initial daytime survey to assess the buildings/structures for potential bat roosting habitat, and to look for bats and bat sign.
 The qualified biologists will have knowledge of the natural history of the species that may be present, have sufficient experience determining bat occupancy, and be familiar with bat survey techniques.
 The qualified biologist will examine both the inside and outside of the buildings/structures for potential roosting habitat, as well as routes of entry to the building and structures.
 Locations of any roosting bats, signs of bat use, and entry and exit points will be noted and mapped on a drawing of the buildings and structures.
 Roost sites will also be photographed as feasible.
-Depending on the results of the habitat assessment, the Authority will ensure the following steps are taken:
+Depending on the results of the habitat assessment, the Authority will ensure the following steps will be taken: